rudvfaden/bin/README.md

-# shell script for Advent of Code
+# Shell script for Advent of Code
 Get the input data and initializes a folder and a empty script for the day.

 ## Setup